lionkeng/pokemon-prof/README.md

-# node-typescript-template
+# pokemon-prof

-This is a bare minimum template for create a nodeJS project with typescript, nodeJS 18.
+This is a nodeJS, Typescript app for investigating openAI's APIs.

 ## getting started